Exclusive: McConnell ignores Trump's attacks and says 'I have the votes' in quest to make history - KESQ

 In a career-defining move already being felt across American society, McConnell took the unprecedented step and refused in 2016 to hold a vote on Merrick Garland, Obama’s nominee to the Supreme Court, keeping open the seat for more than a year and allowing Trump to shift the balance of the court markedly to the right with the selection of conservative Neil Gorsuch.

-In the interview, McConnell declined to say if he would even consider holding a vote on a Biden Supreme Court nominee should a vacancy arise next year.
+In the interview, McConnell declined to say if he would even consider holding a vote on a Biden Supreme Court nominee should a vacancy arise next year in a GOP majority.
 Instead, he warned that Biden must talk to Republicans as he goes about making any number of executive and judicial branch appointments.

 “Many of the appointments the President has made during the first two years have been quite extreme,” McConnell said.
 “I’m not just talking about judges.
 I’m talking about the boards and commissions.
 And I think our view would be on appointments that we need to talk about it more and maybe have some recommendations to make ourselves before going down that path.”